Step 3. Specify Point in Time

-At the Restore Point step of the wizard, select a restore point and a way that Veeam Plug-In will use to restore data:
+At the Restore Point step of the wizard, select a point in time and a way that Veeam Plug-In will restore data:

 - Select a point in time to which you want to restore the database: